mitsopel/sports-betting-settlement/README.md

 ## Prerequisites
 - Java 17+
 - Docker & Docker Compose (for Kafka)
+- No local Gradle installation required; use the provided Gradle Wrapper (./gradlew)

 ## How to Run
 1) Start Kafka locally via Docker Compose: